Joiry/HSL_Carp/deseq2.md

 One of the things you'll notice is our prompt is now `>` instead of `$` - this is just the prompt style of R.

 **We're no longer working in the shell, so the commands you learned don't apply anymore.
 Instead we're using R commands.**
+*technically there is a way, but we won't go into that*

 ### Step 1: load DESeq2 library